Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (a) A person is qualified for licensure as a private

-alarm contractor if he or she meets all of the following
+alarm contractor if the person meets all of the following

 (1) Is at least 21 years of age.